vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Weighted Node values

-The view of network peers participants may optionally have a weighting assigned for each node consisting of a real number on the interval `[0 1)`.
+The view of network peers participants may optionally have a weighting assigned for each node consisting of a real on the interval inclusive of `0` but exclusive of `1`.
 This weight is used in each query round when selecting the `k` peers so the probability of selecting nodes is proportional to their weight.

-[THIS USED TO WORK!  -ed]
 $$
 P(i) = \frac{w_i}{\sum_{j=0}^{j=N} w_j}
 $$